anng217/personal-site/index.md

  I am an incoming doctoral student in Management Information Systems at <span style="font-family: Gill Sans MT"><span style="color:#0039A6"><b>Georgia State University</b></span></span>.
 My research interest focuses on the economics of information, online labor markets, and entrepreneurship in the digital age.
 Method-wise, I am learning to use Econometrics, Bayesian Statistics, and Hierarchical Linear Modeling.</p>

 <p>
-Before starting my Ph.D., I mainly worked in the space of process digitalization in various organization from large companies to small start-ups.
+Before starting my Ph.D., I mainly worked in the space of process digitalization in various organizations from large companies to small start-ups.
 Inspired by the real-world experience, I decided to start my academic career to solve digital transformation questions that keep business owners and leaders awake at night.
 </p>

 <p>